MicrosoftLearning/MB-800-Business-Central-Functional-Consultant/Instructions/Labs/Lab13_Configure_Purchasing.md

 purchase lines’ and together with the accounting manager, you set up the following example:

-Contoso has to pay a ‘health& dental insurance’ for each employee at the company.
+Contoso has to pay health and dental insurance for each employee at the company.
 They receive a monthly invoice with a fixed amount.
 These costs need to be processed per department, as follows:

 -   The total amount of the invoice is CAD 1,200.00, which is processed on the 610000 income statement account.